Racass/Logger/README.md

 # Logger
 A simple class in C# to write a log

+# Prefer:

+Use the DLL in "NotSimpleLogger" in my github.
+It's better to use

 # Using

 This logger will prints "LOG OF DAY: DD/MM/YYYY" in the first line when it creates the file.